Sidebar

 Programs must establish and communicate expectations for program staff behavior when interacting with, supervising, chaperoning or otherwise overseeing minors in program activities, recreational activities and/or residential facilities.
 At minimum these standards must include:

-• Program staff are expected to be mindful and understanding of the cultural, linguistic, and other forms of identity diversity of their students respecting and acknowledging different cultural practices and identities consistent with Board of Regents Policy: Diversity, Equity, Inclusion and Equal Opportunity (PDF).
+- Program staff are expected to be mindful and understanding of the cultural, linguistic, and other forms of identity diversity of their students respecting and acknowledging different cultural practices and identities consistent with Board of Regents Policy: Diversity, Equity, Equal Opportunity, and Affirmative Action.

 Drug and Alcohol Use